Believe (Brooks & Dunn song): Content

 The song is a largely acoustic ballad accompanied by acoustic guitar and organ.
-Featuring lead vocals from Ronnie Dunn, the song describes the narrator's childhood encounter with an old man whom he calls "Old Man Wrigley."
+Featuring lead vocals from Ronnie Dunn, the song describes the narrator's childhood encounter with an old man whom he calls "Old Man Wrigley".
 He tells in the first verse of how he came to become friends with the old man after the narrator's mother would send him over to the old man's house with "things" (presumably food, groceries, newspapers, etc.).
 Through conversation, he discovers that Old Man Wrigley's wife and son have both died, and then asks the man how he is able to prevent himself from losing his sanity over their deaths.
 The old man then responds by saying that he will soon see them in Heaven when he dies because of his faith in God, to which he further explains to the narrator in the first chorus.

 In the second verse, the narrator tells of how he discovered that Old Man Wrigley died shortly after he moved off to college.
 After discovering this, he reflects on his memories of the old man, stating that he felt that the man deserved to go to Heaven ("If there was ever anybody deserved a ticket to the other side / It'd be that sweet old man…").
 The song's bridge then finds the narrator asserting his own faith as well while attending Old Man Wrigley's funeral.

+Accolades

 Notable cover versions

-R&B singer Jennifer Hudson performed the song on the 2010 CBS television special ACM Presents: Brooks & Dunn - The Last Rodeo.
+R&B singer Jennifer Hudson performed the song on the 2010 CBS television special ACM Presents: Brooks & Dunn – The Last Rodeo.
 Hudson subsequently recorded the song as the final track on her second studio album, 2011's I Remember Me.

 Brooks & Dunn re-recorded the song together with Kane Brown for their 2019 album Reboot.
-This version reached #42 in the country charts.
+This version reached number 42 on the Billboard Hot Country Songs chart.

+They also re-recorded the song together with Jelly Roll for their 2024 album Reboot II.
+They performed this song on the 58th Annual Country Music Association Awards.
+After their performance, their version impacted country radio on December 9, 2024.